Yes and they hold an EFL qualification and/or have qualified teacher status.

 The College cannot be held responsible for any damage or loss of personal belonging.

 You can make a request to the Summer Course office which will be noted.
 Our accommodation is strictly separated by boys and girls and ages.
-We have a very limited number of double rooms but will try to place friends in the same residence and corridor if they are of the same gender and similar age.
+We have no double rooms, all our rooms are single occupancy only.
+We will try to place friends in the same residence and corridor if they are of the same gender and similar age.
 Accommodation requests cannot be accepted less than 8 weeks prior to the course start date.

 We would recommend no more than £50 per week.
 Students can keep cash secure in their room safe or, alternatively, it can be held in the student account and “withdrawn” when the College bank is open on a Tuesday and Friday.